Table of Contents

 Why are imported vehicles so expensive?

 Replacing the spare part with a substitute is not a good idea.
-It will bring compatibility problems and will provide a different efficiency.
+It will cause compatibility problems and provide different efficiency.
 Moreover, insurance companies demand a higher premium on imported vehicles.

-Due to these reasons, imported vehicles involve heavy paperwork while selling them.
+For these reasons, imported vehicles involve heavy paperwork when sold.
 They need to provide a better resale value.
 So, people avoid buying them.
 However, if you love the car, the car import and export check will give some reasons to bargain once it shows “imported”

 Points to remember:

-If you wish to import a car, it will require some formalities and documentation.
+If you wish to import a car, you will need some formalities and documentation.
 It’s easy but certainly time-consuming for non-professionals.
 However, you can always hire an importer to complete the following formalities.
 Or do them yourself:

 Do imported cars have a VIN?